 If you require any design consultancy for your project whether large or small, you will need to engage the services of an experienced Architect or Building Designer to ensure the design meets council requirements and building codes.
 Most states in Australia require at least the services of a Registered Building Designer to approve and issue the final Construction Certificate / Building License.

 However, there are differences between an Architect & Building Designer and you should be well aware of the differences.
 Generally speaking (but not always), an Architect has more experience, is qualified and is more capable of providing a better level of detailed design when compared to a Building Designer, however, they are most of the time (but not always) more expensive.
 Architects are recommended for larger, more complex designs / projects an in most states always required if the build is over 3 stories.
-Building Designers, are still capable of providing a quality design for most residential and commercial projects but are generally less expensive and better suited for smaller, less complex designs.
-Architects are in many ways Building Designers too but Building Designers are not Architects.
+Building Designers, are still capable of providing a quality design for most residential and commercial projects too.
+However, they cannot advertise themselves as architects.
+Architects are in many ways can be Building Designers but Building Designers are not Architects.

-If you would like to chat further about the differences between our Architecture and Building Design services then please give us a call on 1300 936 740 and ask to speak to one of our Senior Consultants.
+If you would like to chat further about our Building Design services then please give us a call on 1300 936 740 and ask to speak to one of our Senior Consultants.

 What is an architect?